nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## Team Fights & Final Boss

-Buy Thunder Bracers & Ice Bracers and restock on items
+Buy Thunder Bracers and restock on items

-Buy any Dekunda Gems, Precious Eggs, Magic Mirrors, & Bead/Bead Chains
+Buy any Precious Eggs, Magic Mirrors, & Bead/Bead Chains

-Equip Aigis with Elec Boost accessory, Metis with Null Elec accessory
+Equip Aigis with Thunder Bracers, Metis with Null Elec accessory

 ### Akihiko & Ken

 * Scan Akihiko & set Metis to Knockdown
 * Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
 * Switch to Thor before Akihiko's attack to null it
-* Revive/Ziodyne on Thor turns
+* Ziodyne on Thor turns
 * Thunder Reign/Ragnarok on non-Thor turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)
-* Don't revive Metis after Ken dies, High Counter does Big™ damage

-Equip Ice Boost accessory on Aigis, Null Fire on Metis
+Equip Null Slash accessory on Aigis, Null Fire on Metis

 ### Koromaru & Junpei

-* Stay on Laksmi and spam Bufudyne
+* Stay on Yurlungur and spam Mabufudyne
-* Swap to Bishamonten to use items
 * Don't bother reviving Metis
-* Use Dekunda gems if Aigis is Fire Broken
-* Focus down Koromaru first since he has lower defense

-Equip Null Wind accessory on Aigis
+Equip Null Slash accessory on Aigis

 ### Yukari & Mitsuru

 * Don't bother reviving Metis
 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
-* Swap to Laksmi and Ice Break -> Bufudyne x3 -> Ice Break -> ... or Rush
+* Swap to Yurlungur and rush

 Take Yukari, Akihiko, Mitsuru (in that order)